d-hackmt/Deep-Learning-PIBM/Lecture PDFs/UNIT 4/15 Ai Ethics.md

 ## Summary & Classroom Use
 - These scenarios show different ethical dimensions: bias, fairness, transparency, accountability, public-service impact.
 - They illustrate why AI ethics isn’t just theoretical—it has real consequences.
-- Possible class activity: Pick one scenario, identify: what went wrong?
+- Pick one scenario, identify: what went wrong?
 Which ethical principle was violated?
 How could it have been prevented?

 ---

-If you like, I can pull together **8–10 more case studies** (with links and brief summaries) so you have a rich list of real-world examples for your students.